-9.3 Content Notes (s.
+9.2 Content Notes (s.
 MLA Handbook, ch.
-6.5.1)
+7.2)

-Regardless of whether parenthetical quotations or footnotes are used, so-called content notes can be included in the text.
+When parenthetical quotations are used, so-called content notes can additionally be included in the text.
 They serve to provide information and explanations that have no place in the actual body of text of the paper.
 If a source is referenced in a content note, it must also appear on the bibliography.
+Example: